-If you’d prefer testing for STDs at home—instead of at a sexual health clinic or lab—consider using an Everlywell at-home STD test that screens for 7 different STDs, including chlamydia, gonorrhea, hepatitis C, herpes type 2, HIV, syphilis, and trichomoniasis.
+If you’d prefer testing for STDs at home—instead of at a sexual health clinic or lab—consider using an Everlywell at-home STD test that screens for 6 different STDs, including chlamydia, gonorrhea, hepatitis C, HIV, syphilis, and trichomoniasis.
 Discreet at-home STD tests are available for both men (STD Test - Male) and women (STD Test - Female).
 These Everlywell STD tests require only a small sample of blood (collected via a simple finger prick), plus urine (for the male STD test) or a vaginal swab (for the female STD test).

 The kind of sample that’s used for screening depends on what STD you’re getting tested for.
 Here’s a breakdown of the sample types commonly used to test for different sexually transmitted infections.